Touch (Omarion song)

 "Touch" is a song by American R&B singer Omarion.
 It was released on February 11, 2005, as the second single off his 2005 debut album O. The song was written by Pharrell Williams and includes his background vocals on the song's bridge.
 The song was produced by The Neptunes.
 "Touch" was originally planned to be the first single from O in the UK.
 However, it was eventually decided that as in the US, "O" would be the first single from the album there as well.

-It was a minor hit in the US, peaking at only number 94 on the Billboard Hot 100 and number 35 on the Hot R&B/Hip-Hop Songs chart.
+The song was not a hit in the US, only peaking at number 94 on the Billboard Hot 100 and number 35 on the Hot R&B/Hip-Hop Songs chart.

 Chart performance

 "Touch" debuted at number 99 on the Billboard Hot 100 the week of June 25, 2005.
 It moved to number 98 the week after before leaving the chart.
 It re-entered the chart and peaked at number 94 the week of July 30, 2005.